spencertipping/infuse-js/doc/methods-src.md

 re-entrances, k is the number of realized elements, and n is the size of the receiver.

 These functions have a fairly large constant-factor overhead.
-You're much better off using Javascript's native `sort()` method unless you need lazy sorting.
+You're probably better off using Javascript's native `sort()` method if performance is important.
+(Actually, don't use Infuse at all if you're counting microseconds;
+it's fast, but indirection is indirection.)

+Note that multi-objects cannot be sorted meaningfully; you'll get a multiobject with a different structure.
+This problem arises because the key->value transform of a multiobject is not a well-defined function.

+Also note that this `sort` function is unstable, so it takes an ordering function that returns `true` if its first argument is less than the second, `false` otherwise.
+You can get such a function from a comparator by using `infuse.comparator_to_ordering`.

 ```js
 methods.sort = function (fn) {